Australian Curriculum for technology education

 Knowledge of materials, their suitability for selected purposes, and how to process, handle and recycle them is important for many technological projects.
 Dealing with information through collecting, sorting, storing, retrieving, and presenting is important as a technology in itself and as a tool for working with other technologies.
 Systems are combinations of elements that work together to do more than the individual components can on their own.
 Systems can be mechanical but may also involve people and other systems.

 Technology education is important and the relationship of technology to other areas of study - as a tool for working in other fields and as a user of knowledge from other fields - makes it a prime candidate for integration with other curriculum areas.
 At times technology education may seem to be missing but a closer look will reveal it at work in various parts of the curriculum.
 The challenge is to understand it well enough to ensure that it is done well and develops the technological literacy that is much needed in our society.

 Technology education in Queensland schools

 Although technology education has been a feature of Australian schools for generations it is only in recent decades, and especially since the 1989 ministerial statement about common and agreed goals for schooling, that it has become part of the curriculum for all children across most years of schooling.
 That 1989 statement led to the national statement about technology education in 1994 and the Queensland syllabus of 2003 was a response to that statement.
-Since the release of the Queensland syllabus for Technology Education in 2003 the management of Queensland curriculum has passed to the Queensland Studies Authority and curriculum has been documented around essential learnings.
+Some time after the release of the Queensland syllabus for Technology Education in 2003, the management of Queensland curriculum passed to the Queensland Studies Authority and curriculum was documented around essential learnings.

 The 2003 Queensland interpretation used nouns rather than verbs to describe the technology practice and represented design as two phases rather than one but expressed the same core ideas as investigation, ideation, production and evaluation with information, materials and systems.